VictoriaMetrics/VictoriaMetrics/docs/goals.md

    to ask these questions at our [support channels](https://docs.victoriametrics.com/#community-and-contributions).
 1. Simplifying usage of VictoriaMetrics components without breaking backwards compatibility, so users could regularly upgrade to [the latest available release](https://docs.victoriametrics.com/CHANGELOG.html) and remain happy.
-1. Improving **the essential functionality** of VictoriaMetrics components, which is used by most users.
+1. Improving usability for the existing functionality of VictoriaMetrics components.
 1. Improving the readability and maintainability of the code base by removing unnecessary abstractions and simplifying the code whenever possible.
 1. Improving development velocity by optimizing CI/CD tasks, so they take less time.